 - Windows 64-bit

-- Virtual Private Cloud (VPC): Select this option when the host resides in a VPC and is in the same region as the backup vault.
+- Virtual Private Cloud (VPC): Select this option if the server or VM from which you want to back up data resides in a VPC and the VPC is in the same region as the backup vault.

-- Click Create and then Download Client.
+- Click Create.
+Then, click Download Client.

-Install and activate the client
+Step 3: Install and activate the backup client